-The Department of Off-Campus Housing assists students, faculty and staff with locating off-campus housing and offers support throughout the off-campus living experience, providing counseling, information and referral in housing-related matters.
-Also maintains an interactive apartment, house, rooming houses search database, which is updated every two weeks and contains hundreds of available rental units.
+The Housing Office assists students, faculty and staff locating off-campus housing and offers support throughout the off-campus living experience, providing counseling, information and referral in housing-related matters.
+It maintains an interactive apartment-house search database, which is updated every two weeks and contains hundreds of available rental units.
 Searches can be done by several customized criteria such as owner's name, location, housing alternatives and rental range.